nmonroe1127/Coding-Tests/README.md

 and allow you to play around with the program, but that is the boring way of doing things.
 You will learn alot more with using terminal to find and start a python file then by just double clicking the program in a file.

+## Installation
+Really all you need to do is clone this into a repository.
+Nothing needs to be installed on your system except for Python.
+Once Python has been installed to your path you can run this program.

 ## Runtime Prompt for the application.
 Enter P for Pangram Detector, A for Animation or E to exit: